Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 > [!Note]
 >
-> **the input command should be case sensitive, and the keywords can be complemented by "Tab" key.**
+> **The input command should be case sensitive, and the keywords can be complemented by "Tab" key.**
 >

 (1) Start virtual machine, and click <img src="../_static/media/chapter_3/section_1-5/media/image11.jpeg"  />, and then click <img src="../_static/media/chapter_3/section_1-5/media/image12.png"  /> or press "**Ctrl+Alt+T**" to open command line terminal.